Cyber-Labs/Cyber-Labs-Get-Started/machine-learning.md

 ## Start here

-* Start with [Machine Learning](https://www.coursera.org/learn/machine-learning) course on Coursera by Stanford University.
+* Start with [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) course on Coursera by Stanford University.

   Instructed by Andrew Ng, this course covers all the basics you need to get off in the field.
 Based on Stanford's CS229 course.

 ## Learn Python for Machine Learning

-The course mentioned above uses Matlab as its primary programming language.
-However, Python is widely preferred language in the real world applications.
-Now that you have sufficient knowledge about machine learning, get down to implementing the ML algorithms and do some toy projects using Python this time.
+The course mentioned above uses Python as its primary programming language.
+Python is widely preferred language in the real world applications.
+Now that you have sufficient knowledge about machine learning, get down to implementing the ML algorithms and do some toy projects using Python.

 * Learn Python here: [Lectures by Sentdex](https://pythonprogramming.net/)